Welcome to the

 train presenters for Community Radio Station Demon FM

-based on campus.
-In a voluntary capacity Graham was also on the launch team of the Ruddington
+a voluntary capacity Graham was also on the launch team of the Ruddington

 Village Newsletter